JREAM/config-sublime/PLUGINS.md

 **UI**                              |
-Theme - Phoenix                     | (Previous Theme I used) Theme - Afterglow                   | Current Theme I use Monokai Extended                    | Highlights more files with Monakai colors File Browser                        | See Keybindings (F1) to Toggle **Essentials**                      |
+Theme - Phoenix                     | (Previous Theme I used) Theme - Afterglow                   | Current Theme I use Monokai Extended                    | Highlights more files with Monakai colors (Manually select this from dropdown) File Browser                        | See Keybindings (F1) to Toggle (It's mediocre) **Essentials**                      |
 Alignment                           | Restart Sublime, <kbd>CTRL+ALT+A</kbd> With multi-selected arrays BracketHighlighter                  |